kube-academy/kalab-kubectl/workshop/content/step8.md

 command: kubectl get deployment
 ```

-Notice the Deployment was automatically deployed to the Default Namespace.
+Notice the Deployment was automatically deployed to the current namespace.

 **Pro Tip**:
 `kubectl get deploy` is a shortened version of the command above.